Acaisoft/tf-gcp-k8s-cassandra/README.md

 ## Install with specific resource size
-By default, this Chart will create a cassandra with CPU 2 vCPU and 4Gi of memory which is suitable for development environment.
+By default, it will create a cassandra with CPU 2 vCPU and 4Gi of memory which is suitable for development environment.
-If you want to use this Chart for production, I would recommend to update the CPU to 4 vCPU and 16Gi.
+If you want to use it for production, I would recommend to update the CPU to 4 vCPU and 16Gi.
 Also increase size of `max_heap_size` and `heap_new_size`.
 To update the settings, edit `values.yaml`

 ## Install with specific node